Product information

 Rough machining

 Rough machining removes large amounts of excess material to shape the part.
-It involves processes such as cutting, chiseling, or milling.
+It involves processes such as cutting, broaching, or milling.
 Precision and surface finish are not the primary focus.

 Engineers typically use slower spindle speeds and deeper cuts.
-CNC milling machines are widely applied for rough machining today due to their stability and accuracy.
+CNC milling machines are widely applied for rough machining today due to their efficiency and accuracy.

 Finishing

-Finishing removes smaller amounts of material left after roughing, using methods like grinding, milling, turning, or drilling.
+Finishing removes smaller amounts of material left after roughing, using methods like grinding, milling, turning, or honing.
 This step ensures a high-quality surface finish and dimensional accuracy.

 Finishing requires higher spindle speeds and shallower cuts to meet strict standards for size, smoothness, and tolerance.